Reporting the death of a member

 Good to know:

-If you are using the government's Tell Us Once service, this will not work for the RPS, because we are not a government department.
+If you are using the government's Tell Us Once service, unfortunately this won't work for the RPS, because we are not a government department.
 That means you must contact us directly, even if you are using the Tell Us Once service for other organisations.
+We are sorry for this extra step.

 What to include when reporting a member's death